drobin04/Dashboardify/to-do.md

 	* Provides list of dashboards for current user
 	* Links next to each one that allow you to mark as default or delete.....
 		* OR, should these just appear as menu bar buttons at the top of index.php?
 Would be easier.
+* Need a less goofy way to show edit / delete icons for the widgets on the screen

 ## New-User Experience